 Start with a Clear Vision

 Before beginning an instructional materials evaluation process, it's essential that the group doing the review fully understands and is invested in the district or school vision for science education.
-Further, they need to have been through significant learning around that vision, including how the new Wisconsin Standards for Science (or other district standards) truly work in practice to move students toward that vision.
-One district science coordinator noted that without initial learning and work designing lessons themselves, teachers in her district would not be able to use the materials they purchased in a way that aligns to these standards.
-It's essential to realize that few materials currently available perfectly align to the WSS or NGSS, and understanding how to connect all materials to local contexts will be critical to support student identities and be culturally-sustaining.
+Further, they need to have been through significant learning around that vision, including how the new Wisconsin Standards for Science (i.e., the NGSS, or other district standards) truly work in practice to move students toward that vision.
+Few materials currently available perfectly align to the WSS or NGSS, and none will connect well to local contexts, which is critical to support student identities and be culturally-sustaining.